ECHO Staff members strive everyday to serve the undernourished in their various roles!

 Rick received his B.S. and M.S. degrees from the University of Tennessee in Plant and Soil Science.
 His involvement in Asia began in the mid-1980s when he worked with an agricultural project in the southern Philippines.
 Ten years later Rick and his wife, Ellen, co-founded the Upland Holistic Development Project offering agriculture and community development outreach among hilltribe communities along the Thai-Burma border.
 Between 2009 and 2013, he directed ECHO's Regional Impact Center in Chiang Mai, Thailand.
 Rick has served as Director of Agriculture at ECHO in Ft.
 Myers, Florida, since 2013.

-Brian Flanagan, Intern Manager
+Brian Flanagan, Director of Ag Training/Intern Manager

 Brian grew up in Haiti .
 He has a background in biology, international agriculture and rural development with degrees from Oklahoma Panhandle State University and Cornell University.
 Brian was an ECHO intern from 2002-2003 and worked in Haiti for seven years after completing his internship.
 Brian has been involved in various community development projects throughout Haiti and in multiple other countries.

-Renee Gill, Agriculture Department Associate
+Renee Gill, Agriculture Training Specialist

 Renee holds a B.A. in Community Development from Covenant College with a specialization in International Micro-Finance.
 Having worked for organizations such as FINCA International and Lionbridge Technologies, Renee earned many years of experience in training and international development.

-Agricultural Operations Department
+Agriculture Operations Department

 Tim Watkins, Head of Agricultural Operations